jason-fells-research/Agentic-Ai-Security-Framework/README.md

 ## 🎯 Overview

-This repository contains a comprehensive security analysis document that combines theoretical frameworks with empirical case study findings to examine vulnerabilities in agentic AI systems.
+This repository contains a security analysis document that combines theoretical frameworks with empirical case study findings to examine vulnerabilities in agentic AI systems.
 The analysis provides industry-ready insights for securing next-generation AI deployments through constitutional AI governance protocols.

 ### View the Analysis